Stage Fright: Causes, Mechanisms, and the Key to Overcoming It

-Hello, I’m Sally Kanemitsu, a specialist in overcoming stage fright using brain-based methods.
-This time, I will talk about what stage fright is, its causes, and its mechanisms.
-Understanding these properly is crucial to avoid relying on ineffective methods.
+Do you struggle with severe stage fright when speaking in front of people?
+I’m Sally Kanemitsu, a specialist in overcoming stage fright using brain-based methods.
+In this article, I’ll explain what stage fright is, its symptoms, causes, and underlying mechanisms.
+Understanding these factors is the first step to overcoming public speaking anxiety at its root—without relying on ineffective methods.

 • Trembling voice, stammering, or difficulty speaking